MRRRead/no-dig/docs/qa-verification-checklist.md

-# QA Verification Checklist for NO-DIG
+# NO-DIG QA Verification Checklist

 This document tracks the verification of QA recommendations in the final specification.